A Map of Crypto Volatility

 Short Intro

 Technical analysts assume that price movements for a security are not orderless and random, but actually obey the rules and patterns that apply in all times.
-They mostly ignore the information reflecting fundamental factors like the sales, earnings, and management of a company (elements which are, however, used those employing fundamental analysis).
+They mostly ignore the information reflecting fundamental factors like the sales, earnings, and management of a company (elements which are, however, used by those employing fundamental analysis).
 Instead, they focus on price activity because they believe it has already absorbed all the fundamental data, in addition to the key factor of market sentiment.
 From the price data, they weave technical indicators like moving averages, trendlines, and momentum indicators.
 These are used – never with scientific accuracy, but only with various levels of probability – to understand what the market trend is, and when it might be expected to change.

 Some Examples